JackkGGs/EfJobR/README.md

 However, if the user values more privacy, you can use:
 `!job_recommendations lets talk on the dms for more privacy.`

 # Thanks.
-This repo is completely open source.
+This repo is completely open source, fork this repo if you insist.